filecoin-saturn/onion/README.md

 These layers include:

 1. Lassie
-2. Saturn L1 Shim without Nginx + Lassie)
+2. Saturn L1 Shim without Nginx + Lassie
-3. Nginx + Saturn L1 shim + Lassie)
+3. Nginx + Saturn L1 shim + Lassie
 4. Bifrost-GW + Saturn Nginx + L1 Shim + Lassie

 # How To

-1. We use docker compose to bring up all the aforementioned layers/components for Onion.
+1. We use docker compose to bring up all the aforementioned layers/components for RHEA.
    Please clone the `add_onion_tests` branch of the https://github.com/filecoin-saturn/L1-node repo and follow the comprehensive instructions on https://github.com/filecoin-saturn/L1-node/tree/add_onion_tests/integration/onion for how to bring up the containers